Sachs-Wolfe effect in some anisotropic models

-Now it's time to define the perturbations $h_{ab}$.
+Now let us define the perturbations $h_{ab}$.
 These fluctuations are {\em gauge} dependent.
 This means that one must make a gauge choice which involves fixing the constant-time hypersurfaces (and the spatial grid on these surfaces) where these fluctuations are defined \cite{Mukhanov,Hu}.
-As it is widely assumed, we will choose a {\em Newtonian gauge} to allow a intuitive understanding.
-Considering only scalar perturbations the non zero quantities are (see \cite{Mukhanov} Equations (2.9) and (3.21), $B=E=0$ for the longitudinal gauge)
+As it is widely assumed, we will choose a conformal {\em Newtonian gauge} to allow a more intuitive understanding.
+Considering only scalar perturbations, the non zero quantities are (see \cite{Mukhanov} Equations (2.9) and (3.21), $B=E=0$ for the longitudinal gauge)

-As we have stated, these scalar quantities are function of time and position, $\Psi=\Psi(\eta,x^i)$, $\Phi=\Phi(\eta,x^i)$ and may be interpreted as Newtonian potential and a spatial curvature perturbation potential, respectively \cite{Mukanov,Hu}.
+As it was previously stated, these scalar quantities are functions of time and position, $\Psi=\Psi(\eta,x^i)$, $\Phi=\Phi(\eta,x^i)$ and they may be seen as a Newtonian potential and a spatial curvature perturbation potential, respectively \cite{Mukhanov,Hu}.

-For our models, with a proper choice of density parameters, these universes are approximately flat ($\Omega_0 + \Omega_{\Lambda_0} \simeq 1$) and one may show that if one neglect the pressure ($p=0$) one gets $\Psi= - \Phi$.
+For our models, we have perfect fluid, so the anisotropic pressure is null.
+This implies that $\Psi= - \Phi$ (see \cite{Hu} for details).
 Writing (\ref{deltaT}) in the Newtonian gauge we obtain,

-The last term of right hand side may be neglected, as we show in Appendix C. If we consider vanishing pressure ($\Psi = -\Phi$) we get
+The last term of the right hand side may be neglected, as it is shown in \cite{Aguiar2}.
+So, we get